KasimDeliaci/HackingWithSwift/Day3.md

     print("Enjoy your day!")
 }
 ```
-**⚠️ Important Note:** default is required to ensure all cases are covered
+**⚠️ Important Note:** default is required to ensure all cases are covered.
 **⚠️ Important Note:** fallthrough: Swift will only run the code inside each case.
 If you want execution to continue on to the next case, use the fallthrough keyword

 ## 📊 Range Operators